handsomecode/iOS11-Demos/Drag and Drop/README.md

 And that's it.
 Two functions and three collection/table view properties and you can support Drag and Drop in your application's table or collection view!

 ###### Loading Data
 Drag and Drop allows you to share certain data with other applications such as text or images.
 This data is loaded asynchronously using an `NSItemProvider` and a `UICollectionViewDropPlaceholderContext`.

-Instead of dropping the `dragItem`, use the `coordinator` to add a placeholder cell to the collection view:
+Instead of using the coordinator to drop the `dragItem` directly, have the coordinator add a placeholder cell to the collection view:
 ```swift
 placeholderContext = coordinator.drop(item.dragItem,
                                       toPlaceholderInsertedAt: destinationIndexPath,